freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - SkellyBot
     - Lives on freemocap.org chat
     - Lives in Community server (summonable, requests consent before interacting with new users)
-    - Lives in local app (either connect to existing API via API key, run a local model, or use the FMC-F SkellyModel endpoint (requires account))
+    - Lives in local app (either connect to existing API via API key, run a local model, or use the [FMC-F] SkellyModel endpoint (requires account))
     - See AI-assisted-psuedo-mentorship

 #### Datasets and Derived Models

-- See `FMC-F/Revenue/Federated and co-op datasets and models
+- See `[FMC-F]/Revenue/Federated and co-op datasets and models

 ### The FreeMoCap Community (FMC-C)